CtrlK

 Completeness

-Clearly answers both 'what' (provides 70+ mental models organized for marketing application of psychological principles) and 'when' (explicit 'Use when' clause with specific trigger terms and use cases).
+The description clearly answers both 'what' (provides 70+ mental models organized for marketing application, applying psychological principles to marketing) and 'when' (explicit 'Use when' clause with specific trigger terms and scenarios).

 3 / 3